 William Alfred (1922-1999), a Brooklyn College graduate, was a professor, playwright and poet.
-After graduating from Brooklyn College, Alfred attended Harvard University where he earned his Master's in English and a Ph.D. in Philosophy.
+After graduating from Brooklyn College, Alfred attended Harvard University where he earned his Master's in English and a Ph.D. in English Literature.
 He became a professor at Harvard where he remained the rest of his life –teaching, writing, and mentoring students.

-In 1993, the Harvard Alumni Association awarded William Alfred the Harvard Medal for "faithful and distinguished serviced to the university."
+In 1993, the Harvard Alumni Association awarded William Alfred the Harvard Medal for "faithful and distinguished service to the university."
 Alfred was addressed as the "beloved bard from Brooklyn, kindly counselor, and professor of early English literature, one who introduced generations of students to the timeless theater of the heart and poetry of the soul."